jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

 requirements
 *********************************************************************************

-:ref:`how to test if an Exception is raised`
+:ref:`how to test that an Exception is raised`

 ----